frankcash/ctfs/defcamp2015/README.md

 Guessed at the key quite a few times more than I'd like to admit and then guessed `cipher` which started to decrypt.
 And repeated this process a few time.

 Flag: `When using a stream cipher, never use the key more than once!`

+# Web 100: (Solved)

+Problem: Web site with simple input box, adds a cookie that keep track of your "money".
+You only gain $10 with the provided code but need to reach enough to 'buy' the flag.

+Solution:
+Full path disclosure by setting the cookie value to null.

+Flag: `DCTF{3a9bad36a0fb1edcaa83b6669d667061}`